BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Luhmann thinks that this differentiation (Ausdifferenzierung) is a feature of modern society, i.e. it is historical and is an ongoing process.
 One example might be the creation of new subjects to study.
 Instead of studying computer science, students can enroll in scientific computing, data science, game engineering, information engineering, and more.
-One can say computer science is furhter differentiated.
+One can say computer science is further differentiated.
 At the same time, we acknowledge problems stemming from this differentiation and try to find ways to look at problems and society more holistically.
-Marignal note: If we follow Luhmann's theory and we want efficiency (with respect to a systemic rational) we find a strong argument to avoid introducing interdisciplinary subject such as bioinformatics by simply combining biology with informatics.
+Marignal note: If we follow Luhmann's theory and we want efficiency (with respect to a systemic rational) we find a strong argument to avoid introducing an interdisciplinary subject such as bioinformatics by simply combining biology with informatics.

 The functional differentiation of systems, its effects and our gut reaction to it is nicely depicted in the movie *Don't Loop Up*.
 What the movie does well is showing us that society consists of functional differientiated systems that follow their own *systemic rational*.